elegant-scipy/elegant-scipy/markdown/ch6.markdown

                'microfauna', 'zooplankton', 'predatory shrimps', 'meiofauna',
                'gulls']
 in_degrees = np.ravel(Adj.sum(axis=0))
-pagerank_plot(species, in_degrees, pagerank, annotations=interesting)
+pagerank_plot(in_degrees, pagerank, species, annotations=interesting)
 ```

-Sea sludge is the most important element both by number of
+Sea sludge ("detritus") is the most important element both by number of
 species feeding on it (15) and by pagerank (>0.003).
 But the second most
 important element is *not* benthic algae, which feeds 13 other species, but
 rather phytoplankton, which feeds just 7!
 That's because other *important*